Howell Township, New Jersey: Roads and highways

 As of May 2010, the township had a total of 292.75 mi of roadways, of which 242.91 mi were maintained by the municipality, 26.25 mi by Monmouth County and 23.59 mi by the New Jersey Department of Transportation.

 Several major highways traverse through Howell Township.
-These include Interstate 195, U.S. Route 9, Route 33 and Route 34.
-Major county routes that traverse through Howell Township include County Route 524 (Elton-Adelphia Road), County Route 547 (Lakewood-Farmingdale Road/Asbury Road) and County Route 549 (Herbertsville Road).
+These include Interstate 195, US 9, Route 33 and Route 34.
+Major county routes that traverse through Howell include CR 524, CR 547 and CR 549.

-The Garden State Parkway passes through neighboring Wall Township and is accessible with Interstate 195 and Route 33 at interchanges 98 and 100.
-Further out west, the New Jersey Turnpike is accessible with Interstate 195 and Route 33 at interchanges 7A and 8.
+The Garden State Parkway passes through neighboring Wall Township and is accessible with I-195 and Route 33 at exits 98 and 100.
+Further out west, the New Jersey Turnpike is accessible with I-195 and Route 33 at exits 7A and 8.

 Public transportation

-NJ Transit provides bus transportation to communities along U.S. Route 9 from Lakewood to Old Bridge, and to the Port Authority Bus Terminal in New York City via the 131, 135 and 139 bus routes, to Newark Liberty International Airport and the rest of Newark on the 67 route, to Jersey City on the 64 and 67 routes, and with local service on the 836 route.
+NJ Transit provides bus transportation to communities along Route 9 from Lakewood to Old Bridge, and to the Port Authority Bus Terminal in New York City via the 131, 135 and 139 bus routes, to Newark Liberty International Airport and the rest of Newark on the 67 route, to Jersey City on the 64 and 67 routes, and with local service on the 836 route.
 Bus service is available from Route 9 to the Financial District in Lower Manhattan via the Academy Bus Line.
-There are two commuter parking lots available exclusively for residents of Howell Township, at the Aldrich Park & Ride in the Land of Pines neighborhood, and the Howell Park & Ride in the Adelphia neighborhood.
+There are two commuter parking lots available exclusively for residents of Howell Township, at the Aldrich Park and Ride in the Land of Pines neighborhood, and the Howell Park & Ride in the Adelphia neighborhood.

 The Monmouth Ocean Middlesex Line a proposed NJ Transit project which would connect Monmouth, Ocean and Middlesex counties to the rest of the system's rail network.
 The township would be a potential stop for the 'MOM' Line.
 As of now, Howell offers taxi services to and from the Belmar train station, the closest train station to the township.
 Other nearby train stations include Aberdeen-Matawan, Asbury Park, Hamilton, and Long Branch.

-Monmouth Executive Airport in Farmingdale supplies short-distance flights to surrounding areas and is the closest air transportation service.
-The nearest major commercial airports are Trenton-Mercer Airport, which serves several domestic destinations via Frontier Airlines and located 28 mi west (about 36 minutes drive); and Newark Liberty International Airport, which serves as a major hub for United Airlines and located 40 mi north (about 56 minutes drive) from the center of Howell Township.
+Monmouth Executive Airport in Wall Township supplies short-distance flights to surrounding areas and is the closest air transportation service.
+The nearest major commercial airports are Trenton-Mercer Airport, which serves several domestic destinations via Frontier Airlines and located 28 mi west (about 36 minutes drive); and Newark Airport, which serves as a major hub for United Airlines and located 40 mi north (about 56 minutes drive) from the center of Howell Township.

 Cycleways, including the Edgar Felix Bikeway, connect to Manasquan and the beach, as well as other points of interest.